VaiskiKP/VKPack/README.md

 ![](https://github.com/VaiskiKP/VKPack/blob/master/readme%20stuff/tutorial%20screenshot2.PNG?raw=true)

 #### 3. Paste the texture packs res folder into the where you have your client
 If you are on windows you will be asked if you want to replace files.
 Say yes to all.
+I don't know how any of this works on linux or mac so you have to sadly figure this out yourself.